New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Panthers stats and trends

-- Carolina has four wins against the spread in eight games this season.
+- In Carolina's eight games this year, it has four wins against the spread.

-- The Panthers have been underdogs by 4 points or more one time this year and have not covered the spread once.

-- Carolina's games this year have gone over the total in two out of eight opportunities (25%).
+- Carolina's games this season have hit the over on two of eight set point totals (25%).

-- When Carolina scores more than 20.5 points, it is 2-2 against the spread and 2-2 overall.
+- Carolina is 2-2 against the spread and 2-2 overall in games when it scores more than 20.5 points.

 - When Carolina amasses more than 352.9 yards, the team is 3-1 against the spread and 3-1 overall.